-A: IRMNG construction commenced in 2006 following an analysis of needs in respect of taxonomic names management for OBIS (the Ocean Biogeographic Information System), and is currently considered a contribution to the International OBIS system from OBIS Australia (www.obis.org.au), which is hosted at CSIRO Marine and Atmospheric Research (CMAR) in Australia.
-CMAR has currently contributed in kind to IRMNG development and ongoing hosting as part of its commitment to OBIS AU, and small amounts of OBIS and also GBIF funds have contributed to aspects of its population.
-At present IRMNG continues to be maintained by CMAR as an ongoing contribution to OBIS and other initiatives that may have a use for it as a taxonomic information system.
+A: IRMNG construction commenced in 2006 following an analysis of needs in respect of taxonomic names management for OBIS (the Ocean Biogeographic Information System), and is currently considered a contribution to the International OBIS system from OBIS Australia (www.obis.org.au), which is hosted at CSIRO Oceans and Atmosphere (CSIRO O&A) in Australia.
+CSIRO O&A has currently contributed in kind to IRMNG development and ongoing hosting as part of its commitment to OBIS AU, and small amounts of OBIS, GBIF and Atlas of Living Australia funds have contributed to aspects of its population.
+At present IRMNG continues to be maintained by CSIRO O&A as an ongoing contribution to OBIS and other initiatives that may have a use for it as a taxonomic information system.
 IRMNG may also evolve into a component of the Global Names Architecture (GNA) / Global Names Usage Bank (GNUB) at some point (see www.globalnames.org/), however scoping of those activities and potential IRMNG interaction is still at a relatively early stage at this time.

 This site is hosted by the CSIRO Oceans and Atmosphere Information and Data Centre, Australia.
 Please advise any problems with this website to the manager.
 View Privacy Statement / Disclaimer